-Note how the first limit fit perfectly into the second sum (together with the other $\zeta(j)$ values, except for the singularity).
-And it's easy to show that when $m$ goes to 0, the formula we found goes to $\zeta(k)$, if $k\ge 2$.\\
+Note how the first limit fits perfectly into the summation (together with the other $\zeta(j)$ values, except for the singularity).
+It is easy to show that when $z$ goes to zero, the formula found goes to $\zeta(k)$, if $k\ge 2$.\\